baozg/phased-assembly-check/README.md

 - QV estimation for two haplotype
 - Check the haplotype synteny and confirm the utg (https://github.com/chhylp123/hifiasm/issues/159)
 - Check the coverage of two haplotype
+- KAT spectrum and completeness for boths haps and combianed one

 ## 4.Citation